zuozhenggh/learning-library/data-management-library/database/machine-learning/oml-services/introduction/introduction.md

 * Prepare the customer insurance data
 * Use AutoML to create a machine learning model
 * Use Postman to score the machine learning model using REST APIs
-* Use Curl to score the machine-learning model using REST APIs in command line
+* Use Curl to score the machine-learning model using REST APIs in command line.

 ### Prerequisites